 Coursework at the Th.M. level requires a working knowledge of ancient Greek.
-Therefore students must demonstrate this knowledge by passing a Greek language examination prior to matriculation or by having received a B grade or higher on a 300-level Greek course.
-Students who fail the examination will be required to complete a remedial Greek language course, as assigned by the Director of the Th.M. program.
+Therefore, students must demonstrate this knowledge by passing a Greek language examination.
+The examination is normally offered during new student orientation to newly admitted Th.M. students and during finals week to students completing the first-year sequence in Biblical Greek.
+Students who pass the examination receive a transcript notation indicating "Passed Greek proficiency exam."
+Students who fail the examination will be required to complete remedial Greek language instruction, as assigned by the Director of the Th.M. program, and retake the examination.
 In addition, Th.M. students are expected to be proficient in any language required for their chosen thesis topic.
 Language proficiency requirements will be formally agreed upon between the applicant and his or her thesis supervisor as a condition of admission.